krpratik/sedemac-iot/README.md

 If you want to export these variables permanently then type in your terminal "$ nano /etc/environment" .
 And add lines "export FLASK_APP=myproject" and "export FLASK_DEBUG=true" in /etc/environment file.
 Then Refresh your environment variables by typing "$ source /etc/environment" in your terminal.
 Now you can run your server without exporting variables everytime.

+If you want to host the app using proxy server like nginx then please go through README.rst